 Virtual Private Networks, or VPNs, are a tried and tested way of protecting your employees and corporate network from cyber attacks.
 The accelerated rise of remote and home working means that many more employees are no longer entirely supported by the corporate network security infrastructure.
 This leaves them much more vulnerable to a cyber attack.
 VPNs offer numerous benefits, most notably protecting your data through anonymity.
 Key information like your IP address, location, passwords, and data will all be hidden – even your Internet Service Provider won’t be able to see or process any of this information.

-VPNs are relatively inexpensive to acquire, easy to deploy and simple to manage, and you can check out some of the industry’s leading offerings here.
+VPNs are relatively inexpensive to acquire, easy to deploy and simple to manage, take a look at this article by IT Pro Portal to you can check out some of the industry’s leading offerings.

 The steps above will help to protect any organisation against the vast majority of cyber attacks.
 Of course there are many more advanced measures that you’ll need to take if you want to reduce the risk of a cyber attack even further.
 To be fully effective, your cyber security strategy must address all three pillars of a comprehensive defence – people, process and technology – and needs to be managed by cyber security experts with the relevant skills and experience.
-An increasing number of companies are turning to managed cyber security providers to support them with this; if you’d like to find out more about what Cyber Security as a Service could do for you, visit us here.
+An increasing number of companies are turning to managed cyber security providers to support them with this; take a look at smartbloc. to find out more about what a Cyber Security as a Service solution could do for you.

 Written by Craig Evans